-Australia's Red Centre is the true Outback Australia.
-An awe-inspiring landscape of ancient mountain ranges, desert plains and weathered gorges, including the unmistakable monolith of Uluru/ Ayres Rock and the nearby rock domes of Kata Tjuta/ Mount Olga.
-This land wears history and myth close to the surface, and for a real connection, take the opportunity to delve into the rich Aboriginal culture of the region.
+Australia’s Red Centre is Australia’s true outback.
+An awe-inspiring landscape of ancient mountain ranges, desert plains and weathered gorges, including the unmistakable Uluru / Ayres Rock monolith and the nearby rock domes of Kata Tjuta / Mount Olga.
+This land wears history and myth close to the surface, and for a real connection, take the opportunity to immerse yourself in the rich Aboriginal culture of the region.

-The Dreamtime mythology is central to Aboriginal culture; a complex and interconnected fabric of stories that link spiritual experience with the natural world, and a way of life that echoes more than 50,000 years of history.
-Many sites in the Northern Territory have spiritual significance which means access and/or photography may be restricted.
-Please respect people's beliefs, and ask your guides for advice.
+Dream mythology is central to Aboriginal culture; a complex and interconnected fabric of stories linking spiritual experiences with the natural world, and a way of life that echoes over 50,000 years of history.
+Many places in the Northern Territory have spiritual significance, which means that access and/or photography may be restricted.
+Please respect people’s beliefs and ask guides for advice.

 1) Art in Alice